 That still may not sound revolutionary.
 So, I’ll close with a story to shed some light on what I mean:

-Biology too often answers Billy Bob’s question with a firm “No. They’re your parents, and unfortunately, you’re stuck with them.”
+The strong bonds of blood too often answers Billy Bob’s question with a firm “No. They’re your parents, and unfortunately, you’re stuck with them.”